Establishing operations in B.C.

 Municipalities

 Municipalities provide local services and governance.
-There are currently 161 municipalities that range in population from 100 to over 630,000.
-In B.C., municipalities are governed by elected officials (mayor and council) who have full discretion to set policies, adopt bylaws, and establish strategic direction for their communities.
-Municipalities provide services directly or indirectly through partnerships with the regional district, a private partner, or another government.
+There are currently 161 in B.C., that range in population from 100 to over 630,000.
+They are governed by elected officials (mayor and council) who have full discretion to set policies, adopt bylaws, and establish strategic direction for their communities.
+Each provides services directly or indirectly through partnerships with the regional district, a private partner, or another government.

-In most cases, municipalities are responsible for issuing business licenses and construction or development permits in their operating areas.
+In most cases, they are also responsible for issuing business licenses and construction or development permits in their operating areas.

-See the list complete list of municipalities in B.C.
+See the complete list of municipalities in B.C.

 Municipal permitting and licensing

 Each municipality or regional district manages permits and licenses differently.
-Requirements will also vary based on the specific use of a property.
-Once you find a property suitable for your operations, be sure to familiarize yourself with municipal or regional property regulations.
+Requirements will vary based on the specific use of a property.
+Once your business finds a suitable property, be sure to familiarize yourself with local and regional property regulations.